climategamechanger/curriculum/src/morea/nutshell/outcome-nutshell.md

 ---

   * You understand the basic issues in climate change.
-  * You are ready to dive deeper into specific issues.
+  * You have identified areas of interest you wish to learn more about.